-Best in the US Team Showcase Game Rules
+Best in the US Tournament Rules

 Best in the US Showcases and the on-site tournament director reserves the right to amend these rules at any time for specific events.
 NFHS rules will be enforced with the following exceptions.
 All teams and coaches need to review their event rules prior to the start of each tournament.